Chart Color Schemes

 Vermont has seen population growth performance typically on par with national averages when looking at short and medium term trends

-The population of the Vermont statistical area, as estimated by AreaSearch based on ABS data and new addresses validated since the 2021 Census, is around 11,372 as of November 2025.
-This figure reflects an increase of 379 people (3.4%) from the population reported in the 2021 Census, which was 10,993 people.
-The estimated resident population of 11,353, derived by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 38 validated new addresses since the Census date, indicates this growth.
-This results in a density ratio of 2,466 persons per square kilometer, placing Vermont in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade, from 2015 to 2025, Vermont has shown resilient growth patterns with a compound annual growth rate of 0.7%, outpacing the SA3 area.
-Overseas migration was the primary driver of population growth during this period.
+The estimated population of the suburb of Vermont is around 11,372 as of Feb 2026.
+This figure reflects an increase of 379 people from the 2021 Census, which reported a population of 10,993.
+This change is inferred from AreaSearch's estimation of the resident population at 11,353 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 38 validated new addresses since the Census date.
+The population density ratio is 2,466 persons per square kilometer, placing Vermont in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Vermont has demonstrated a compound annual growth rate of 0.7%, outpacing the SA3 area.
+Population growth was primarily driven by overseas migration.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Vermont (SA2) is expected to grow by 1,139 persons to reach a population of around 12,511 by 2041, reflecting an increase of approximately 9.8% in total over the 17-year period.
+For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to grow by 1,139 persons to 2041, reflecting an increase of 9.8% in total over the 17-year period.

 Frequently Asked Questions - Population